apilayer/currencylayer-API/docs/features.md

 **Example response:**

-To indicate that you are performing a `trend` query, the API will return `"trend": true`.
-Right below, also your specified `start_date´ and `end_date` will be part of the API Response.
+To indicate that you are performing a `change` query, the API will return `"change": true`.
+Right below, your specified `start_date` and `end_date` will be part of the API Response as well.

 Just like when performing a Time-Frame Query, the API Response's `rates` object will be divided in subdirectories (one for each requested currency).

-The three properties contained in these subdirectories will be explained in **Code View** below:
+The four properties contained in these subdirectories are explained below in **Code View**:

 ```
 start_rate     the respective currency's exchange rate at the